pooltogether/v4-docs/docs/reference/contracts/Ticket.md

-The Ticket extends the standard ERC20 and ControlledToken interfaces with time-weighed average balance functionality.
+The Ticket extends the standard ERC20 and ControlledToken interfaces with time-weighted average balance functionality.
-            The TWAB (time-weighed average balance) enables contract-to-contract lookups of a user's average balance between timestamps.
-The timestamp/balance checkpoints are stored in a ring buffer for each user Account.
+            The average balance held by a user between two timestamps can be calculated, as well as the historic balance.
+The historic total supply is available as well as the average total supply between two timestamps.

-            Historical searches of a TWAB(s) are limited to the storage of these checkpoints.
-A user's average balance can be delegated to an alternative address.
-When delegating the average weighted balance is added to the delegatee TWAB lookup and removed from the delegaters TWAB lookup.
+            A user may "delegate" their balance; increasing another user's historic balance while retaining their tokens.

 ## Functions
 ### constructor